Beyond 1989: Childhood and Youth in Times of Political Transformation in the 20th Century

 The College of Humanities wishes to recruit for three posts

-http://1989after1989.exeter.ac.uk/This full-time Leverhulme Trust-funded post is available immediately on a fixed term basis for 12 months.
+Postdoctoral Research Associateto support the work of the project 1989 after 1989: Rethinking the Fall of State Socialism in Global Perspective http://1989after1989.exeter.ac.uk/This full-time Leverhulme Trust-funded post is available immediately on a fixed term basis for 12 months.
 The research will address the fall of state socialism in Eastern Europe in global perspective, focussing on political, economic and cultural themes.

-• Postdoctoral Research Associate to support the work of the Arts and Humanities Research Council (UK)-funded project Socialism Goes Global.
-Cold War Connections Between the ‘Second’ and ‘Third Worlds’
+Postdoctoral Research Associateto support the work of the Arts and Humanities Research Council (UK)-funded project Socialism Goes Global.
+Cold War Connections Between the ‘Second’ and ‘Third Worlds’ http://socialismgoesglobal.exeter.ac.uk/This full-time post is available immediately on a fixed term basis for 9 months, research will focus on the themes of gender and labour.

-• Postdoctoral Research Associate to support the work of the Arts and Humanities Research Council (UK)-funded project Socialism Goes Global.
-Cold War Connections Between the ‘Second’ and ‘Third Worlds’ http://socialismgoesglobal.exeter.ac.uk/This full-time post is available immediately on a fixed term basis for 9 months, research will focus on the themes of war, peace and authoritarianism.
+Postdoctoral Research Associateto support the work of the Arts and Humanities Research Council (UK)-funded project Socialism Goes Global.
+Cold War Connections Between the ‘Second’ and ‘Third Worlds’http://socialismgoesglobal.exeter.ac.uk/This full-time post is available immediately on a fixed term basis for 9 months, research will focus on the themes of war, peace and authoritarianism.

 Please indicate in your application which post(s) you are applying for (candidates are welcome to apply for all three).